 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Parenteral feeding is the intravenous administration of nutrients.
 This may be supplemental to oral or tube feeding, or it may provide the only source of nutrition as total parenteral nutrition (TPN).

-Parenteral nutrition should be considered for all patients who are malnourished or at risk of malnutrition and have a nonfunctioning or inaccessible gastrointestinal (GI) tract, preventing enteral feeding.
+Parenteral nutrition should be considered for all patients who are malnourished or at risk of malnutrition and have a non-functioning or inaccessible gastrointestinal (GI) tract, preventing enteral feeding.

-Peripheral lines may be used to deliver short-term nutritional support, but central access is necessary for parenteral feeding of more than 2 weeks' duration.
+Peripheral lines may be used to deliver short-term nutritional support, but central access is necessary for parenteral feeding of more than two weeks' duration.
 Lines should be dedicated to feeding and must not be used for drug administration or blood sampling:

-- Central catheters and ideally tunnelled subclavian vein central lines, inserted using the full aseptic technique are the optimal method of access.
+- Central catheters and ideally tunnelled subclavian vein central lines, inserted using the full aseptic technique are the optimal method of access:

 - Parenteral nutrition solution is thrombogenic and an irritant to veins.

 - Central access allows delivery of more concentrated formulations into high-flow vessels.